-All applicable policies and standards, including the mitigation measures addressing impacts of urban development under the General Plan on utility and service systems incorporated as goals and policies in the General Plan, will be applied to the project.
-These serve as uniformly applied development policies and standards and/or as conditions of approval for this project to ensure consistency with the General Plan and compliance with City rules and regulations.
+All applicable policies and standards, including the mitigation measures addressing impacts of urban development under the General Plan on utility and service systems incorporated as goals and policies in the General Plan, will be applied to the projects.
+These serve as uniformly applied development policies and standards and/or as conditions of approval for these projects to ensure consistency with the General Plan and compliance with City rules and regulations.

 a. and c.
 Relocation, New or Expanded Utilities - Less than Significant Impact.
 The proposed project site is located within the South Placer Municipal Utility District (SPMUD) service area for sewer.
 SPMUD has provided a letter regarding the proposed project indicating that the project is within their service area and eligible for service, provided that their condition requirements and standard specifications are met.
 SPMUD has a System Evaluation and Capacity Assurance Plan, which is periodically updated, to provide sewer to projects located within their service boundary.
 The plan includes future expansion as necessary.
 SPMUD collects participation fees to finance the maintenance and expansion of its facilities.
-The proposed project is responsible for complying Page 103 of with all requirements of SPMUD, including compliance with wastewater treatment standards established by the Central Valley Water Quality Control Board.
+The proposed project is responsible for complying with all requirements of SPMUD, including compliance with wastewater treatment standards established by the Central Valley Water Quality Control Board.
 The South Placer Wastewater Authority (SPWA) was created by the City of Roseville, Placer County and SPMUD to provide regional wastewater and recycled water facilities in southwestern Placer County.
 The regional facilities overseen by the SPWA include the Dry Creek and Pleasant Grove Wastewater Treatment Plants, both of which receive flows from SPMUD (and likewise from Rocklin).
 To project future regional wastewater needs, the SPWA prepared the South Placer Regional Wastewater and Recycled Water Systems Evaluation (Evaluation) in June 2007.
-The Evaluation indicates that as of June 2004, flows to both the wastewater treatment plants were below design flows.
-Both wastewater treatment plants are permitted discharges under the National Pollutant Discharge Elimination System (NPDES).
-Specifically, the Dry Creek Wastewater Treatment Plant (WWTP) is permitted to discharge an average dry weather flow not to exceed 18 mgd, while the Pleasant Grove Wastewater Treatment Plant is permitted to discharge an average dry weather flow not to exceed 12 mgd.
-According to SPMUD, in 2016 the Dry Creek WWTP had an average dry weather inflow of 8.2 mgd, with SPMUD's portion being 1.8 mgd, and the Pleasant Grove WWTP had an average dry weather inflow of 7.0 mgd, with SPMUD's portion being 1.9 mgd.
-Consequently, both plants are well within their operating capacities and there remains adequate capacity to accommodate the projected wastewater flows from this project.
-Therefore, a less than significant wastewater treatment impact is anticipated.
+The Evaluation indicates that as of Page 105 of